 I am delighted to serve the department, and collaborate with its faculty, staff, students, and the Latinx and allied communities, as the incoming Interim Chair of the Department.
 I am excited to work with each of you as we navigate the challenges before us.

 I have been with the department for some 17 years, first as postdoc and then as a faculty member, where also hold a position in the Department of Anthropology, and affiliations with the Unit for Criticism and Interpretive Theory and the Institute for Genomic Biology.
-I contributed in our unit's development from a program into a department, under different leaders. such as Arlene Torres, Isabel Molina, and Jonathan Inda, as well as other key unit architects, such as Alejandro Lugo, Mireya Loza, Sandra Ruiz, and Edna Viruell-Fuentes, as well as many others.
+I contributed in our unit's development from a program into a department, under different leaders, such as Arlene Torres, Isabel Molina, and Jonathan Inda, as well as other key unit architects, such as Alejandro Lugo, Mireya Loza, Sandra Ruiz, and Edna Viruell-Fuentes, as well as many others.
 I have also observed the dynamics of other Latino Studies and Ethnic Studies units during my fellowships at Northwestern University and at the University of Chicago, as I was working on my first book and related publications.

 These experiences have made it clear to me that as one of the oldest and leading Latina/o Studies units in the United States, UIUC LLS should be instrumental in world-making.
 We should nourish in our everyday lives and relations the kind of future our students and community allies dream of, a kind of future free of interlocking oppressions, a kind of world that Latina/o Studies as an interdisciplinary field researches, teaches, and inspires.
-NEW FACULTY LLS is pleased to announce the hire of the outstanding scholar and educator Mirelsie Velazquez.
-She will be joining our faculty as an Associate Professor in LLS in the spring.
-Her legacy in notable: Professor Velazquez has a doctorate and master's in Education Policy Studies from UIUC.
-She was a regular presence in our unit during her graduate studies.
-Professor Velasquez comes to us fresh off the publication of her recent book Puerto Rican Chicago: Schooling the City, 1940-1977 with the University of Illinois Press.
-We look forward to collaborating with her.